marinamunu/Thesis_COGSvsReCOGS/README.md

-# Files Used for ReMA Thesis
+# Files used for ReMA Thesis

 **Thesis Title:** _Exploring the Effect of Differences in Logical Form on the Evaluation of Model Capabilities: A Comparison Between the COGS and ReCOGS Benchmarks_